 Corsican cheeses and gastronomy

-The famous Brocciu cousin of the bush, is known to sublimate sweet or savory preparations.
+The famous brocciu cousin of the bush, is known to sublimate sweet or savory preparations.
 Other Corsican farm cheeses offer a variety of flavors.
 They leave no one indifferent.
 Le Niolu is a square goat or sheep cheese with an orange paste.
-Le Bastelicaccia is a white sheep's milk cheese.
+Le Bastelikaccia is a white sheep's milk cheese.
 Le Sartinese is a unique cheese obtained from an uncooked pressed dough.
-And what about Casgiu-merziu, this whole tome in which the maggots grow freely?
+And what about Casgiu Merziu, this whole tome in which the maggots grow freely?

 Aziminu et Stufatu

-To end your stay, impossible to leave the island of Beauty without having at least once, dipped his spoon in theAziminu.
+To end your stay, it is impossible to leave the Isle of Beauty without having, at least once, dipped your spoon in theAziminu.
 After a day at the beach or a getaway in the maquis, this Corsican bouillabaisse made from rock fish is an invitation to relax.
 Its exceptional taste power also varies with the seasons depending on the fishery products.
-A rosé wine like le Sciaccarellu, the Equity shares or Figari, will also go wonderfully with this dish.
+A rosé wine like le Sciaccarellu, Equity shares or Figari, will also go wonderfully with this dish.
 For meat lovers, the fragrant Stufatu veal with olives is also a staple of Corsican gastronomy.

 During your stay on the Island of Beauty, do not miss the specialties of Corsican gastronomy… You will thus discover unique and unforgettable flavors.